Desert Mothers: Notable examples

 Sarah of the Desert's sayings indicate that she was a hermit living by a river for sixty years.
 Her sharp replies to some of the old men who challenged her show a distinctly strong personality.
 According to one story, two male anchorites visited her in the desert and decided, "Let's humiliate this old woman."
-They said to her, "Be careful not to become conceited thinking to yourself: "Look how anchorites are coming to see me, a mere woman."
+They said to her, "Be careful not to become conceited thinking to yourself: 'Look how anchorites are coming to see me, a mere woman.'"
 She replied, "According to nature I am a woman, but not according to my thoughts."

 Melania the Elder, the daughter of a Roman official, became widowed at a young age and moved to Alexandria, and then to the Nitrian Desert.
 She met several of the Desert Fathers, following them in their travels and ministering to them using her own money.
 At one point she was thrown into prison for supporting them, after several of the Fathers had been banished by the officials in Palestine.
 She eventually founded a convent in Jerusalem which had about fifty nuns.
+Melania the Elder is an example of female power and leadership within Christian asceticism due to the influence she held in the region with the founding of monasteries and convents.
+Melania the Elder was also educated and held the ability to read and write, separating her from other ascetic leaders and women.
 Her granddaughter, Melania the Younger, was married at the age of thirteen and had two sons, both of whom died at a young age.
 When she was twenty, she and her husband Pinianus renounced the world, both founding convents and monasteries.

 According to Averil Cameron, women were quite prominent in the desert tradition, even though early accounts often leave women nameless.
 In Cameron’s opinion there is no distinction between the men’s wise sayings and that of Amma Sarah and Amma Syncletia.
 One text refers to Theodora, who had monks listening to her counsel and asking questions.
 Some women converted their houses into religious establishments and there were sex-mixed social/religious groups.
 Women could not obtain ordination as a deacon or a priest.